 Upon receipt of the Funding Commitment Decision Letter from the Universal Service Administrative Company (USAC) Schools and Libraries Division (SLD), AT&T will send a welcome package and instructions for each AT&T SPIN you identified on your Form 471 application(s) for each Funding Request.

-ARF stands for AT&T Reimbursement Form which is utilized for the Service Provider Invoice (SPI) discount method for the following SPINs:
+AT&T utilizes discounting variations for the Service Provider Invoice (SPI) discount method for the following SPINs:

 - 143001113 (AT&T Corp ACC Long Distance Corp)